 English as a Second Language classes are designed to improve English reading, writing, grammar, listening and speaking skills.
 Learning English will help students attain employment or pursue degree and certificate programs that use the English language for instruction.
-ESL 103, 106, 119 and 120 transfer as elective credit to CSU/IUC.
-The traditional ESL program of study, as shown below, is divided into seven levels.
+ESL 2A, 2B, and 120 transfer as elective credit to CSU/UC.
+The ESL BOOST program of study, as shown below, is divided into five levels.
 Students should see a counselor to select additional courses in other areas for which their language skills will be acceptable.

-Level I: Courses for the student with pre-entry level skills.
+Level I: Courses for the student with beginning level skills.